couchbaselabs/ToDoLite-Android/tutorial.md

 In `MainActivity.java`, create a new method called `startReplications` to create the push/pull replications:

 - Initialize a new NSURL object.
-The string url for this tutorial is `http://todolite-syncgateway.cluster.com`.
+The string URL for this tutorial is `http://todolite-syncgateway.cluster.com`
 - Initialize the pull replication with the `createPullReplication` method.
 - Initialize the push replication with the `createPushReplication  ` method.
 - Set the continuous property to true on both replications.